2 AI for Everyone: An Introductory Overview

 2.5 Backpropagation

 Initially, neural networks were quite shallow feed-forward networks.
 Adding more hidden layers made training them difficult.
 However, in the 1980s—often referred to as the rebirth of AI—the invention of the backpropagation algorithm revolutionized the field.
-It allowed for efficient error correction and gradient calculation across layers, making it possible to train much deeper networks than before.

 What is backpropagation?